 Know the Ever-Changing Value of Rookie Draft Picks

-By understanding this change, you can extract the most value from your rookie picks and gain an edge on your competition.
+By understanding this change, you can extract the most value from your rookie picks and gain an edge over your competition.
 And that doesn’t always mean drafting the best player.

 Trading Picks

-If you understand the shifting landscape of rookie valuation, you can turn a not-so-valuable rookie pick into an established player.
+If you understand the shifting landscape of rookie evaluation, you can turn a not-so-valuable rookie pick into an established player.
 Or, you can turn an aging veteran into a valuable rookie pick.
-Timing is everything.
+Timing is everything in life, and dynasty leagues are no exception!

-Dynasty managers (and fantasy managers in general) can all suffer from rookie fever.
+All fantasy managers can suffer from rookie fever.
 It’s human nature.
-We are programmed to fall in love with what someone could be, often at the expense of appreciating what someone already is.
+We’re programmed to fall in love with what someone could be, often at the expense of appreciating what someone already is.

 Beware of Overconfidence

 Believe it or not, we’re all not as good at predicting the future as we think we are.
-Heck, NFL teams pay scouts and coaches up to seven figures, and they strike out a ton.
+Heck, NFL teams pay scouts and coaches up to seven figures, and they strike out more than most are willing to acknowledge.

 By no means am I trying to discourage you from going, “This guy is going to be great.”
 I’m just illustrating the value in the approach of, “I know one of these guys will be great,” and being able to take multiple shots at hitting on that guy.